rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 Mirrored classic queues can optionally operate in [lazy mode](https://rabbitmq.com/lazy-queues.html#overview).
 For quorum queues this is the only way of operation.
-The best way to handle this for migration is to move `x-queue-mode` from the source code to a policy.
+The best way to handle the migration of these mirrored classic queues is to move `x-queue-mode` from the source code to a policy.

 ### Transcient Queues